Why Copilot Governance Cannot Be an Afterthought

 Getting Help

 Building a Copilot governance framework requires expertise in M365 security, data classification, and regional data protection regulations.
 Training providers in the region offer governance workshops and implementation support.
+In Malaysia, governance training and assessment is HRDF claimable.
+In Singapore, SkillsFuture subsidies cover 70-90% of governance training and assessment costs.

 Related Reading

-- Copilot Readiness Assessment — Full readiness checklist including data governance
+- Copilot Readiness Assessment.
+Full readiness checklist including data governance

-- AI Policy Template — Comprehensive AI policy framework including Copilot
+- AI Policy Template.
+Comprehensive AI policy framework including Copilot

-- ChatGPT Data Leakage Prevention — Data protection principles that apply across AI tools
+- ChatGPT Data Leakage Prevention.
+Data protection principles that apply across AI tools

 Copilot can access any data that the individual user has permission to see in M365, including SharePoint, OneDrive, Teams, and Exchange.
 It does not bypass permissions.
 The risk comes from overly broad permissions that already exist — Copilot just makes it easier for users to find data they technically already had access to.